cicsdev/cics-java-liberty-springboot-transactions/blog/Blog.md

     }
 ```

-You could deploy the application so far to CICS if you wished, and run the request using the *root URL* with the post-fix `/transactionalCommit`.
+You can now deploy the application to CICS and run the request using the *root URL* with the new URL mapping `transactionalCommit`.
 You should see the web browser return "hello CICS from transactionalCommit()".
-Browsing the CICS TSQ using `CEBR EXAMPLE` will show the same string written to the TSQ called 'EXAMPLE'.
+Browsing the CICS TSQ called EXAMPLE using the CICS transaction `CEBR` will show the same string written to the TSQ as shown below.

 TODO: UPDATE THIS SCREENSHOT
 ![TransactionalTSQ](graphics/TransactionalTSQ.png)

-Now let's add a second end-point which calls the same SpringTransactional class, but this time with 'rollback' in the message.
-Paste the following into TransactionController.java.
+Now let's add a second end-point which calls the same `SpringTransactional` class, but this time with the text "rollback" in the message.
+Add the following code into `TransactionController.java`.

 ```java
     /**